 “Calabacitas” is a summer squash mixture popular in New Mexico and Texas that features summer ingredients like sauteed corn, yellow squash, bell pepper, and onion.

-Cheesy, squashy guacamole is a revolution in flavor, temperature, and texture.
+Cheesy, squashy guacamole is a revelation in flavor, temperature, and texture.
 Want to know the best part?

 This vegetable loaded guac counts as a meal.

 3 Steps – How to Make Calabacitas Guacamole